openstack/bifrost/playbooks/roles/bifrost-deploy-nodes-dynamic/README.md

                        expects to receive this information from the calling playbook.

+deploy_url_protocol: The protocol to utilize to access config_drive and
+                     image_source files.
+The default is to utilize HTTP in generated HTTP URLs for bifrost, however this setting allows a user to change that default if they they have a modified local webserver configuration.

 deploy_image: This is the full path to the image to be deployed to the system.
               This is as ironic requires the MD5 hash of the file to be deployed for validation during the deployment process.
 As a